How to successfully heal your eczema damaged skin, the Functional Medicine way...

 Eczema is commonly seen in infants but it can also appear in older children and adults.

-In children, AD is mainly seen until around the age of seven.
+In children, atopic dermatitis is mainly seen until around the age of seven.

 Some children seem to grow out of eczema but will continue with sensitive skin, and in later years can develop other related conditions such as asthma and hayfever.